aspirepress/AspireCloud/README.md

 8. See the "Hello World!" underlined and bold.
 9. Replace with your own application.

+## XDebug Instructions for PHPStorm

+1. Go to **Settings > PHP > Debug** and check "Break at first line of PHP scripts".
+2. Go to **Settings > PHP > Servers** and create a server for your desired hostname.
+3. Edit the `docker-compose.yml` file so that the server name matches the one you entered in Step #2.
+4. Go to **Run > Edit Configurations**.
+Add a PHP Remote Debug configuration.
+Select your server and enter the PHPSTORM IDE key.
+5. Click the debug icon to start debug listening.
+6. Refresh the page.
+It should break on the first line.
+If not, repeat the steps and use `xdebug_info()` to verify what XDebug is doing.
+7. Remove the "Break at first line..." setting from #1 to allow the program to progress until breakpoints are set.

 ## Notes

 Presently, nginx is configured to use application.local as the URL.
 You can change this by replacing the `application`